CleverRaven/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

 - ```BOOMER_GLOW``` Spits glowing bile.
 - ```BOOMER``` Spits bile.
 - ```BRANDISH``` Brandishes a knife at the player.
+- ```BROWSE``` The monster will eat harvestable foods from BROWSABLE trees and plants when they're in season.
 - ```BREATHE``` Spawns a `breather`.
 Note: `breather hub` only!
 - ```CALLBLOBS``` Calls 2/3 of nearby blobs to defend this monster, and sends 1/3 of nearby blobs after the player.
 - ```CHICKENBOT``` Robot can attack with tazer, M4, or MGL depending on distance.
 Note: Legacy special attack.